-Long-term monitoring of the juvenile steelhead population at eleven sites along the mainstem Carmel River below LPD shows that fish density, although improving overall since the last long drought in 2013-15, continues to be quite variable both year to year and site to site from less than 0.10 fish-per-foot (fpf) of stream to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
-In this 2020 reporting period, the average population density was much higher than the long-term average of 0.70 fpf for the Carmel River, likely due to the recent wet winters, improving habitat conditions in the lower river, and higher than expected numbers of returning adults.
+Long-term monitoring of juvenile steelhead at eleven sites along the mainstem Carmel River below LPD suggests that fish density continues to be quite variable between years and among sites, from less than 0.10 fish-per-foot (fpf) of stream to levels frequently above 1.00 fpf, values that are typical of well-stocked steelhead streams.
+However, fish density has been improving since the last long drought of 2013-15.
+In this 2021 reporting period, the average population density was 0.92 fpf, much higher than the long-term average of 0.73 fpf for the Carmel River, continuing the strong upward trend.

-The variability of the juvenile steelhead population in the Carmel River Basin is directly related to the following factors:
+The variability of the juvenile steelhead population in the Carmel River Basin are influenced by: